 In the input file Si\rt\multiscale.inp, input keywords are specified.
-Most of them are mandatory to execute the calculation.
+Most of them are mandatory to execute the electron dynamics calculation.
 This will help you to prepare the input file for other systems that you want to calculate.
-A complete list of the input keywords can be found in List of input keywords.
+A complete list of the input keywords that can be used in the input file can be found in List of input keywords.